 Manufacturing in Mexico is a Better Option

-For all the reasons listed above, reshoring your manufacturing operations to a facility in Mexico is better, cost-effective and strategically sound.
+Just as in manufacturing in Mexico vs China, reshoring your manufacturing operations from Vietnam to a facility in Mexico is better, cost-effective and strategically sound.
 The problems you experience with an Asian operation are not problems for manufacturers using Mexico:

 - Sourcing is easy and can be brought from the US thanks to the USMCA